I’m not rich enough to buy cheap things, says an old proverb.

 Or that they changed their last name after a nasty divorce.

-Or you might not be able to reach them at all because they have a new number – as 43% of people change their phone numbers every year too.
+Or you might not be able to reach them at all because they have a new number, which is exactly what happens after someone changes their job.

-All this can have a significant impact on your delivery and response rates, not to mention how much time you will waste trying to trace a prospect.
+Outdated and incorrect data can have a significant impact on your deliverability and response rates, not to mention how much time you will waste trying to trace a prospect.

-As you can see, B2B data dilapidates at a very fast pace, and if you fail to keep track of these changes, you’ll find yourself among 62% of organizations who leverage inaccurate marketing/customer data.
+As you can see, B2B data dilapidates at a very fast pace, and if you fail to keep track of these changes, you’ll find yourself among a number of organizations who leverage inaccurate marketing/customer data.

 That’s bad because of the following:

 1. You’re wasting your time and money.
-The latest reports show that your sales and marketing departments lose 550 hours and approximately $32,000 per rep annually due to the use of bad data.
+The cost of bad data in the U.S. is more than $611 billion annually.
+The latest reports show that your sales and marketing departments lose approximately 550 hours and $32,000 per rep annually due to the use of bad data.
 So, basically, your team tries to nurture half-baked, lukewarm leads instead of spending their time effectively and engaging high-quality leads.
 Needless to say, this is frustrating for your sales reps, as they’re trying hard to close deals and fail due to the lack of valuable data.

 2. Your churn rate is soaring.
 If you notice that you’re bleeding subscribers who leave your newsletter list after a certain period of time.
 There are two kinds of churn, and both are related to bad data.
 The first one is transparent and it refers to unsubscribes, hard bounces, and spam complaints – all those can be the result of the fact that you’re sending irrelevant emails which annoy your recipients.
 The second type is significantly less obvious – these prospects churn simply because they can’t see your emails as they end up in the spam folder or they don’t use that email address anymore.
 It’s clear that data decay can ruin your email campaigns.